All About Water and Ice Background

 Ice Crystals Need Their Space

 Water molecules in the liquid state like hanging out together as droplets, but in the solid (frozen) state, they need their space.
 Their hydrogen bonds link them together like acrobats, stacked one on top of the other, with their arms and legs outstretched.
-This provides more space between the molecules in the crystal structure of ice than the molecules of liquid water.
+This creates more space between the molecules.
 The solid form of water - ice - is less dense than the liquid form.
 Water is the only known non-metallic substance that expands when it freezes.